Medically reviewed by Drugs.com. Last updated on May 1, 2020.

 • Local irritation: Persistent local pain, irritation, or dermatitis may develop.
 If this occurs, contact health care provider.

 • Appropriate use: For topical use only on toenail(s) and surrounding skin.
 Not for ophthalmologic, oral, or vaginal administration.
-Pedicures, use of nail polish, or cosmetic nail products should be avoided while using the solution.
+Use of nail polish or cosmetic nail products has not been evaluated.

 More about efinaconazole topical